 Oftentimes certain foods can be inflammatory for people, even without them realizing it.
-Some of these foods—especially those higher in fats—can affect the leptin expression on the microbiome.
-Inflammation can affect the gut microbiota, causing an imbalance of good and bad bacteria (dysbiosis), which can then impair the leptin communication.
-Dysbiosis also negatively affects blood sugar regulation and might lead to insulin resistance.
+Some of these foods—especially those higher in fats—can affect the leptin expression on the microbiome4.
+Inflammation can affect the gut microbiota, causing an imbalance of good and bad bacteria (dysbiosis), which can then impair the leptin communication5.
+Dysbiosis also negatively affects blood sugar regulation and might lead to insulin resistance6.

 How to manage it

 You can support your gut by doing a mild 12-hour intermittent fast.
 Not only does this improve insulin resistance and help support a healthy weight, but it also allows your digestive system to rest appropriately, which can help decrease overall inflammation.
 Be sure to discuss this with your doctor to make sure fasting is a safe practice for you.
 If there is an underlying issue, your functional medicine provider can help put a protocol in place for you.

 3. Insulin resistance

 Leptin is not only a messenger to the brain, but it also has metabolic effects on organs, like the muscle, liver, and pancreas.
 In healthy individuals, leptin will inhibit insulin secretion and have anti-inflammatory effects on the liver and fatty tissue.